Paul Kane: Early life and formative years

-In June 1841, Kane left America, sailing from New Orleans aboard a ship bound for Marseilles in France, arriving there about three months later, and immediately made out for Italy.
+In June 1841, Kane left America, sailing from New Orleans aboard a ship bound for Marseille in France, arriving there about three months later, and immediately made out for Italy.
 Kane hiked much of this journey, travelling on foot from Rome to Naples, as well as the Brenner Pass in Switzerland.
 He went on to Paris, then London.
 In London he may have encountered George Catlin, an American salvage painter who had made his career painting Native Americans on the prairies and who now was on a promotion tour for his book, Letters and Notes on the Manners, Customs and Conditions of the North American Indians.
 Catlin lectured at Egyptian Hall at Piccadilly, where he also exhibited some of his paintings.
 In his book Catlin argued that the cultures of Native Americans were disappearing and should be recorded before passing into oblivion.
 Kane found the argument compelling and decided to similarly document Canadian First Nations.

 Kane returned in early 1843 to Mobile, Alabama, where he set up a studio and worked as a portrait painter until he had paid back the money borrowed for his voyage to Europe.
 He returned to Toronto late 1844 or early 1845 and immediately began preparing for his journey west.